Kayli/logspub/dev-distributed-k8s.md

   - datree: cli tool to validate yaml for schema compliance and good-practice policies
   - gatekeeper open policy agent (opa)
   - kyverno

+## databases

+- etcd
+  - distrubuted key-value store
+  - uses raft consensus algorithm to elect master node for writes
+  - can i use it for my apps somehow as well? should i deploy another etcd cluster?
+    - should likely go with zookeeper, like kafka did

+- kubegres
+  - postgresql cluster operator
+  - manages fail-over
+  - has a data backup option allowing to dump PostgreSql data regularly in a given volume

 ## tutorials